 - Location of vehicle areas.
-The allowed on-site location of all vehicle areas is stated in Table 266-3. - 2.
+The allowed on-site location of all vehicle areas is stated in Table 266-3.
+Additionally, on sites in multi-dwelling zones that abut an alley and are 7,500 square feet or less in area, all parking and vehicle access to the site must be from the alley. - 2.
 Building setbacks for structures that contain vehicle areas. - a.
 Structures that contain vehicle areas are subject to the building setbacks of the base zone, where exiting in a forward motion is provided. - b.
 Structured parking that does not allow exiting in a forward motion in R Zones is subject to the garage entrance setback standard of the base zone. - c.
-Structured parking that does not allow exiting in a forward motion in C, E, or I Zones must be set back 18 feet from the street lot line. - 3.
+Structured parking that does not allow exiting in a forward motion in C, E, I. Cl or IR zones must be set back 18 feet from the street lot line. - 3.
 Frontage limitation. - a.
 The standards of this sSubparagraph applies outside the Central City plan district in the R3, R2 and R1 RM1 and RM2 zones.
 No more than 540 percent of the frontage on a street may be used for vehicle areas.
 On sites with more than one street frontage, this standard applies to the street with the highest transit designation.
 If two streets have the same highest transit classification, the applicant may choose on which street to meet the standards.
 Sites where there is less than 100 square feet of net building area are exempt from this standard. - b.
-The standard of this pParagraph applies outside the Central City plan district in the RM3, RM4,RH, RX, IR, CR, CM1, CM2, CM3, CE, CX, EG1, and EX zones.
+The standard of this PParagraph applies outside the Central City plan district in the RM3, RM4, RH, RX, CR, CM1, CM2, CM3, CE, CX, EG1, EX, CI, and IR zones.
 Where vehicle areas are adjacent to a transit street or a street in a Pedestrian District, no more than 50 percent of the frontage on the transit street or street in a Pedestrian District may be used for vehicle areas.
 Sites where there is less than 100 square feet of net building area are exempt from this standard. - 4.
 Parking area and driveway size and paving material limitations.
-In the R1 through R4 zones, the following parking area and driveway size and paving material limitations apply: - No more than 30 percent of total site area may be paved or used for surface parking or driveways; and - b.
+In the R1 through R4 zones, the following parking area and driveway size and paving material limitations apply: - a.
+No more than 30 percent of total site area may be paved or used for surface parking or driveways; and - b.
 Asphalt paving for surface parking and driveways may not cover more than 15 percent of total site area.

-Chapter 33.266.130.C On-site locations and size of vehicle areas (continued)
+33.266.130.C On-site locations and size of vehicle areas (continued)